 More often than not, the average Renoite will tell you the best drinks in town are at Death and Taxes.
 Operating out of their speakeasy-style digs, this Midtown stalwart crafts carefully considered cocktails with dazzling flavors that belie their morbid namesake.

 No more standing in line for the lone Buckhunter game at the bar.
-Press Play is a bar and arcade in Reno where you can find all of those classic games from your childhood.
+Playfield 76 is a bar and arcade in Reno where you can find all those classic games from your childhood.
 Grab some quarters and challenge your friends for top scoreboard honors.
 Hungry after all your wins?
 Feast on some unique bites like poutine and cinnamon roll bread pudding.

 Move over, cornhole.
 The newest lawn game of the moment is bocce ball, and the absolute best spot to play is Bundox Bocce.
 Play on their full size, freshly carpeted courts, then settle any disputes with skeeball and table tennis.
 Loser buys drinks.